Our Methodology In 2026

 Trading costs are assessed using a combination of broker-published data and live platform testing.
 We collect minimum and average spreads published by brokers for major forex pairs and compile them into tables so pricing can be compared consistently.

-To validate published pricing, we also conduct live spread testing (done by our colleague Ross Collins) using MetaTrader 4 and automated tools.
+To validate published pricing, we also conduct live spread testing conducted by Ross Collins, our Technical Research Lead with 35 years of IT experience at SWIFT, UBS, PwC and IBM, using MetaTrader 4 and the IceFX SpreadMonitor tool.
 Spreads are recorded under consistent conditions across brokers for both standard and raw account types.

 Our spread testing methodology is detailed here: